rystsov/fast-jepsen/README.md

   4. On observation of a value (end of a read or a write):
       - if the corresponding write is already part of the chain:
         - if the observation is a write confirmation: does nothing
-        - if it's a read: check that the observed value is or comes after the tail of the chain known at the moment the operation started
+        - if it's a read: check that the observed value is or comes after the head of the chain known at the moment the operation started
-      - verify that the CAS-dependencies of the observed value lead to the current tail of the chain and add them making the observed value a new tail
+      - verify that the CAS-dependencies of the observed value lead to the current head of the chain and add them making the observed value a new head

 If the history is sorted, then the algorithm takes linear time and can work online otherwise it's O(n ln n).